reowst/sdk/FAQ.md

 ## Will players be disconnected from my game if Network Next goes down?

 No. If our SDK cannot talk to our backend for any reason, players automatically fall back to the public internet and are _free_.

-## How can I get access to the Network Next portal

-Please contact us at sales@networknext.com and we'll onboard you for a free trial.

 ## Are you hiring?